andrewcdysart/prolog-toy-lexer/README.md

 ## Installation and Usage

 The codebase is written using [SWI Prolog][SWI Site], a free Prolog implementation.
 The main module is [*lexer.pl*][lexer].
-Upon loading, you will be prompted for a command.
-Supplying 'h' will give a list of acceptable commands!
+Compilation is performed using clang.
+Makefiles assume that LLVM is installed at C:/LLVM and that the 64-bit version of SWI Prolog is installed at the default location.
+In the future, these paths will be handled with environment variables.

+Once compilation is completed, *lexer.exe* may be found in build/image.
+It should be passed a filename, which will then be processed.
+The file *test.txt* shows examples of parseable input!

 ## Background